grafana/grafana-infinity-datasource/README.md

 ## JSON Inline

-Instead of specifying URL, you can hardcode JSON object.
+Instead of specifying URL, you can hardcoded JSON object.
 For example, you can specify the json as shown in the below example

 ```
 [